Minibatch Optimal Transport and Perplexity Bound Estimation in Discrete Flow Matching: Preliminaries and Notation

 \subsection{Discrete Flow Matching}

-In order to expand the design space of discrete diffusion models, \citet{campbell2024generative, gat2024discrete} introduce discrete flow matching.
-In this paper we will focus on the approach and use the notation presented in \citet{gat2024discrete}.
-In discrete sequence modeling, a sequence $x$ is denoted as an array of $L$ elements $(x^1, x^2, \dots, x^L)$.
-Each \emph{position} $i$, within this sequence is filled with an element $x^i$ from a vocabulary of size $V$.
-Consequently, the entire set of possible sequences is given by $\mathcal{D} = [V]^L$, where $[V] = \{1, \dots, V\}$.
+To expand the design space of discrete diffusion models, \citet{campbell2024generative, gat2024discrete} introduce discrete flow matching.
+We follow the approach and notation of \citet{gat2024discrete}.
+In discrete sequence modeling, a sequence (state) $x$ consists of $L$ elements $(x^1, x^2, \dots, x^L)$.
+Each position $i$ contains an element $x^i$ from a vocabulary \mbox{$\mathcal{V} = [V] = \{1, \dots, V\}$} of size $V$.
+Thus, the set of possible sequences is $\mathcal{D} = \mathcal{V}^L$.
+Two sequences are neighbors if they differ in only one position.